Varicose Veins in Feet and Ankles

 When the veins in your feet and ankles turn varicose, their walls are too weak to keep blood flowing.
 As a result, fluid builds up in the surrounding tissue, causing swelling like in the picture above.

-While varicose veins don’t directly cause this swelling, underlying vein-aggravating issues like oedema and phlebolymphedema might.
+While varicose veins don’t directly cause this swelling, underlying vein-aggravating issues like oedema, lymphedema, and phlebolymphedema might.

 If you find that the swelling in your legs is chronic and you have varicose veins, it’s worth talking to your doctor about as they can treat it.